Outlook Integration. Setting-up for Administrator¶

 Go to the Administration > Integrations > Outlook.
 Check Enabled checkbox.

-- Redirect URI you will need to copy to Azure Active Directory admin center.
+- You will need to copy Redirect URI to Azure Active Directory admin center.

 1. Go to aad.portal.azure.com.